 These financial statements have been prepared to satisfy the requirements of the System's Revenue Bonds master resolution.
 The financial balances and activities of the System, included in these financial statements, are included in the University's financial statements.
-The System is not a separate legal entity and therefore has not presented management's discussion and analysis.
-The financial statements include prior year comparative information, which has been derived from the System's 2010 financial statements.
+The System is not a separate legal entity.
+The financial statements include prior year comparative information, which has been derived from the System's 2011 financial statements.
 Such information does not include all of the information required to constitute a presentation in conformity with accounting principles generally accepted in the United States of America.
-Accordingly, such information should be read in conjunction with the System's financial statements for the year ended June 30, 2010.
+Accordingly, such information should be read in conjunction with the System's financial statements for the year ended June 30, 2011.